Experts reveal how many steps women should walk to ‘cut risk of early death by 26%’

 Women who clock up this number of steps in a day, just just once or twice a week, reduce their chance of early death by 26 per cent, research found.

-It added that it is he amount people walk, rather than the number of days on which they walk, that is important for slashing death rates and the risk of heart disease.
+The study added that it is the amount people walk, rather than the number of days on which they walk, that is important for slashing death rates and the risk of heart disease.

 They said moving is important and “individuals can undertake physical activity in any preferred pattern”.